KratosMultiphysics/Kratos/applications/ParticleMechanicsApplication/README.md

 Some use-cases and validation examples are available in the Particle Mechanics section of the [Examples](https://kratosmultiphysics.github.io/Examples/) repository.
 Also, some unit tests of the main features can be found in the [tests](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/ParticleMechanicsApplication/tests) folder.

 ### GiD Interface
+A GiD user interface for the MPM application is also available.
 It is located in GiD interface repository in [GiD interface repository](https://github.com/KratosMultiphysics/GiDInterface/tree/master/).

-Requires [GiD](https://www.gidhome.com/) - Pre and Post Processing software.
+It rquires [GiD](https://www.gidhome.com/) - Pre and Post Processing software.

 ## Theory